kbachir/eng103a-ansible-testing/README.md

 - `sudo systemctl daemon-reload` and `sudo systemctl start prometheus` To reload the systemd service to register the prometheus service and start the prometheus service.
 - `sudo systemctl status prometheus` to check the status of prometheus.
 - Now you should be able to access the prometheus UI by going to `http://<prometheus-ip>:9090/graph`.

+On prometheus make sure the connection with the agent is up on targets.